 Pyritic rock from the road cut at 2.5 mile B Road was also used as fill in the abutment of the Zinc Creek Bridge during road construction.
 Iron staining and poor quality runoff has been observed at the site.
-HGCMC maintains a NPDES stormwater monitoring point at the site and has sampled the water composition of Zinc Creek above (Site 371) and below (Site 368) the bridge.
+HGCMC maintains a APDES stormwater monitoring point at the site and has sampled the water composition of Zinc Creek above (Site 371) and below (Site 368) the bridge.
 Monitoring data (Table 2.4) demonstrate that the contribution of runoff has a detectable effect on the quality of Zinc Creek.
 The data indicate that concentrations are below water quality standard levels for constituents having practical quantification levels (PQL) low enough to compare to the standard.
 The PQL for cadmium was higher than the AWQS for hardness values less than 70 mg/l.
 For future analyses of Zinc Creek samples HGCMC will request a lower PQL for cadmium to allow comparison to the AWQS.
 HGCMC applied lime to the fill in 1997.
 Additional treatments will be applied as needed prior to mine closure, when the pyritic rock will be removed with recovery and reclamation of the road.
+Sampling results from 2006 through 2011 show the pH values are not decreasing and the metals concentrations, with the exception of iron are not increasing with time.